jrmontag/mnist-sklearn/README.md

 ### Installing the development branch of ``sklearn``

-I totally hacked this together and I'm sure there's a more appropriate way to do this.
+I totally hacked this together (on Ubuntu, didn't test on OS X) and I'm sure there's a more appropriate way to do this.
 Nevertheless, here's what I did that worked:

 **[WIP] do this again to verify**